ArkEcosystemArchive/docs-legacy/docs/guidebook/core/plugins/required/core-database.md

 - `getTransaction(id)` takes a transaction ID and returns a Transaction model from `crypto`.
 - `getActiveDelegates(height, delegates)` takes as parameters the total list of delegates and the height at which a delegate list should be built.
 It returns an array of all actively forging delegates, sorted by vote count descending.
 - `buildWallets()` loads and returns wallets using simple payment verification.
-- `loadWallets()` loads and returns wallets using database queries.
-- `saveWallets(force)` saves wallets from memory into the database, along with any changes.
-If `force` evaluates to true, the database is cleared of all wallets first — otherwise, the wallets database is kept intact and wallets in the database are updated by wallets in memory if applicable.
-Keep in mind that calling this outside of very specific context will have no effect, as database changes are detected and rolled back when an Ark Core node falls out of sync with its peers.
 - `verifyBlockchain()` checks the Postgres database to ensure the following facts:
     - A last block (ie. the block at maximum chain height) is accessible
     - Last block height is equal to the block count